ChrisWhealy/wasm_sha256/docs/080-read-file.md

 > This means that in a single call to `$wasi.fd_read` you will retrieve the entire file (assuming of course you have allocated enough memory to hold the file).
 >
 > However, `wasmer` imposes a 2Mb size limit on the read buffer meaning that specifying a buffer size greater than this is simply truncated to 2Mb.
-> Hence, this program has had to be modified to account for this behaviour.
+> Hence, this program had to be modified to account for this behaviour.

 Calls to `$wasi.fd_read` now happen inside a named block called `$process_file` within which is a loop called `$read_file_chunk`.